benjie6/Python-Projects/README.md

 # Python-Projects
-these are basic projects written in pyyhon. they use various modules such as tkinter or sqlite3
+these are basic projects written in python. they use various modules such as tkinter or sqlite3

 ## Projects
 -phonebook